Hours: 9 a.m. to 4 p.m.

 Each youth camp is led by two-three camp counselors (typically teachers or college students studying education or a related field).

 Camp staff training includes Red Cross CPR/first aid certification as well as training in safe animal handling and general emergency procedures.
-Animal Humane Society performs background checks and driving record checks on all camp staff.
+Animal Humane Society performs background checks on all camp staff.

 For addresses and directions to any of our camp locations, please click here.